tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 }
 ```

-It has gotten slightly more complex since then (I&#8217;ve added configurable headers and an option for forcing overwrite of the existing file) but the core logic remains the same.
-It&#8217;s a fairly naive implementation but my experience with the Amazon services has been good enough so far that I haven&#8217;t encountered a lot of the exceptions that I hope to add handling for in the future.
+It has gotten slightly more complex since then (I've added configurable headers and an option for forcing overwrite of the existing file) but the core logic remains the same.
+It's a fairly naive implementation but my experience with the Amazon services has been good enough so far that I haven't encountered a lot of the exceptions that I hope to add handling for in the future.

 ### Adding Invalidation

-At this point we should be able to render our content directly to S3, but this doesn&#8217;t get us all the way to where we need to be.
+At this point we should be able to render our content directly to S3, but this doesn't get us all the way to where we need to be.
 While hosting static content in S3 offers some advantages over hosting it locally and it **can** work as a CDN, using CloudFront to deliver your S3 content makes more sense if you really want to minimize latency.
-To make this work we&#8217;ll just need to add an invaliator to the mix.
+To make this work we'll just need to add an invaliator to the mix.
 A test for the core usage looks like this:

 ```csharp
 [Test]